jsx/JSX/README.md

 =======================

 you can install `jsx` command via `npm install -g .`, and then can invoke `jsx`.
-For the web interface, you can run the server by the following commands:
+For the web interface, you can run the server by the following commands (SDK version required):

     perl web/build.pl
     node web/server.js